 At the start of the interview, explain what will happen during the recruitment process, what your role will be, how interviewees will be scored and assessed, and who will make the final decision.

 Stating this information upfront makes everyone aware of the work-place boundaries and their respective responsibilities.
 This will help keep the interview process objective and fair.

 It's crucial to avoid bias in interviews, so evaluate your own beliefs, and keep a critical watch on your comments and decisions during the interview.
 If in doubt, always seek a second opinion.

-Openly acknowledge the unusual circumstances at the start of the interview, as it's likely to be unfamiliar (and perhaps uncomfortable) for everyone involved.
+Openly acknowledge the unusual circumstances at the start of the interview, as it's likely to be an unfamiliar (and perhaps uncomfortable) situation for everyone involved.
 Doing so will likely reduce tension and avoid a possible unfair evaluation of your friend.